sachin-101/Machine-Learning-by-Andrew-Ng-Implementation-in-Python/README.md

 To help python programmers experiment and learn. ***All Machine Learning algorithms are implemented from scratch in jupyter notebook.***

 ## Prerequisites
-1. Knowledge of Numpy, pandas and matplotlib library of python.
+1. Knowledge of Numpy, pandas and matplotlib libraries of python.

    You can learn about them from their respective docs -